Project One: A Simple Website. A Day in the Life ... (of a Pet or Shoe)

 - Place images in an images folder

-- Proof your work before turning it in.
+- Upload files to server, then proof your work.
 Open your files in FireFox, right click, choose View Page Source.
 HTML errors show in red.
 FIX THEM.